Guillain–Barré syndrome: Spinal fluid

-Cerebrospinal fluid envelops the brain and the spine, and lumbar puncture or spinal tap is the removal of a small amount of fluid using a needle inserted between the lumbar vertebrae.
+Cerebrospinal fluid envelops the brain and the spine, and a lumbar puncture or spinal tap is the removal of a small amount of fluid using a needle inserted between the lumbar vertebrae.
 Characteristic findings in Guillain–Barré syndrome are an elevated protein level, usually greater than 0.55 g/L, and fewer than 10 white blood cells per cubic millimeter of fluid ("albuminocytological dissociation").
 This pattern distinguishes Guillain–Barré syndrome from other conditions (such as lymphoma and poliomyelitis) in which both the protein and the cell count are elevated.
 Elevated CSF protein levels are found in approximately 50% of patients in the first 3 days after onset of weakness, which increases to 80% after the first week.

 Repeating the lumbar puncture during the disease course is not recommended.
 The protein levels may rise after treatment has been administered.

 Neurophysiology

 Directly assessing nerve conduction of electrical impulses can exclude other causes of acute muscle weakness, as well as distinguish the different types of Guillain–Barré syndrome.
 Needle electromyography (EMG) and nerve conduction studies may be performed.
 In the first two weeks, these investigations may not show any abnormality.
 Neurophysiology studies are not required for the diagnosis.

-Formal criteria exist for each of the main subtypes of Guillain–Barré syndrome (AIDP and AMAN/AMSAN, see below), but these may misclassify some cases (particularly where there is reversible conduction failure) and therefore changes to these criteria have been proposed.
+Formal criteria exist for each of the main subtypes of Guillain–Barré syndrome (AIDP and AMAN/AMSAN, see below), but these may misclassify some cases (particularly where there is reversible conduction failure), and therefore changes to these criteria have been proposed.
 Sometimes, repeated testing may be helpful.